Managing Intellectual Property Proactively, Efficiently, and Effectively

 It can be hard to make time to analyze and prioritize your portfolio, especially when your office staff are overwhelmed with cases.
 Yet, that is exactly when it is most important to take a strategic look at what you have that’s valuable… and what’s not.

-To help address this, Fuentek provides Portfolio Optimization and Prioritization as a service.
-We have achieved excellent results for our clients (example) and we have several efforts currently underway using our newest techniques.
+To help address this, Fuentek offers Portfolio Optimization and Prioritization as one of our IP management services.
+We have achieved excellent results for our clients (example) and have had even greater success with our newest techniques.
 We also have shared our insights on tackling the IP portfolio in blog posts and webinars for companies, universities, and other R&D organizations.

 Consider the Market When Evaluating a Technology